ldoolitt/test2/specs.md

 ### Power

-At least three power entry methods will be supported:  a simple barrel-style connector, e.g., CUI PJ-102AH;  AMC backplane power, when used in a crate;
+Three power entry methods are supported:  a simple barrel-style connector, e.g., CUI PJ-102AH;  AMC backplane power, when used in a crate;
 and PoE, using an optional add-on module.
 Input voltage range is at least 6-15 Volts.
-FPGA power supplies should support dense designs up to at least A100T, and at least fluffy designs in A200T.
+FPGA power supplies are intended to support dense designs up to at least A100T, and at least fluffy designs in A200T.
 In-situ monitoring of the FPGA core current will help users figure out if their logic design is pushing the board close to its limit.
-Switching regulators need to be synchronizable to an FPGA-defined clock.
+Switching regulators are synchronizable to an FPGA-defined clock.

 ### Configuration